6 Ways to Wreck Your Blood Sugar Level

 4. Neglecting Other Problems

-Constant stress, for example, may produce hormones that hamper the ability of insulin to do its job.
+Constant stress, for example, may make hormones that hamper the ability of insulin to do its job.
 “Stress should be considered as a significant contributor to glycemic variation by both patients and physicians,” Srikanthan says.

 “Anything to reduce stress will improve your blood sugar,” he says.